 What It Means to Be a Pathfinder

 As one of our newest Pathfinders, we wanted to ask Helio what that word itself means to him.
 Not surprisingly for someone who has paved his own path in construction, he had a great answer: “I think it means going first and widening the path.
 I want to walk the path first before I send anyone else in.
 And I want to share the experiences and pitfalls to create a roadmap for them to follow.”

 We’re very glad that Helio’s journey brought him to construction and led him to become one of our Pathfinders.
-If you’d like to be a Pathfinder, reach out to our team today.
+You can check out all of our published Pathfinder Spotlights in the OpenSpace Community gallery.
+If you’d like to be a Pathfinder, submit your Pathfinder application today.